Dr Kalissa Alexeyeff, Anthropology/Gender Studies

 Assoc.
-Prof Tamara Kohn, Anthropology
+Professor Tamara Kohn, Anthropology

 Tamara Kohn’s current research interests look at identity, mobility, and belonging, embodiment and the senses, and the anthropology of death and commemoration.
 Fieldwork in Scotland, Nepal, Japan, Australia, US.

 Assoc.
-Prof Monica Minnegal, Anthropology
+Professor Monica Minnegal, Anthropology

 Monica’s research focuses on processes that shape change in the ways that people understand relationships to each other and the land/sea, and particularly the interplay of social practices and cultural constructions.
 She has conducted extensive fieldwork among Kubo and Bedamuni people in Papua New Guinea, and with professional fishermen in Victoria, as they are increasingly caught up in imperatives of modernity and globalisation.

-Dr. Hannah McCann, Anthropology and Gender Studies
+Dr Hannah McCann, Anthropology and Gender Studies